 The order is then sent to the kitchen at an appropriate time for workers to begin food preparation, ensuring freshness, and then left at the designated collection point, as per the corresponding collection instructions sent to the customer.

-In the absence of online ordering or an app, restaurants looking to allow self-service but lacking a kiosk still have options.
+In the absence of online ordering or an app, restaurants looking to allow self-service but lacking a self-service kiosk still have options.
 Depending on your technology provider, your POS terminal might have the flexibility to become a self-service kiosk.
 With some guidance and coaching, you could turn your POS terminal into a simple self-service kiosk allowing the flexibility you need to adapt to this new reality.

 For expert advice on modifying your restaurant for friendly, cost-effective “contactless service”, our solution engineers are on hand to coach and support you through this transition turn your Simphony Point-Of-Sale into a Simphony Point-Of-Service kiosk, or to optimize your takeout and delivery operations you can reach us by phone (US: +1 866-287-4736; UK: +44 207 5626 827; AU: 1300 366 386; LAD: 52 559 178 3146) | chat | or request a call back.